smasoudn/traffic_light_detection/README.md

 # [WIP] traffic_light_detection
-Here,  I will show how to you can develope a deep model to detect *traffic lights* and *their status* for self-driving cars.
+Here,  I will show how to develope a deep model to detect *traffic lights* and identify *their status* for self-driving cars.
 To do so, I proposed two approaches:
-1) using **TensorflowAPI** which is a quick way to develop your own object detection/classification modules
+1) using **TensorflowAPI** which is a quick way to develop your own object detection / classification modules
 2) developing a deep neural network **from scratch** using tensorflow

 ## Traffic light detection using TensorflowAPI
 **Note** You need to have Tensorflow version > 1.4.0

-1) Follow [these steps](https://github.com/tensorflow/models/blob/3f78f4cfd21c786c62bf321c07830071027ebb5e/research/object_detection/g3doc/installation.md) to install TensorflowAPI properly
+1) Follow [these steps](https://github.com/tensorflow/models/blob/3f78f4cfd21c786c62bf321c07830071027ebb5e/research/object_detection/g3doc/installation.md) to install TensorflowAPI properly. **Note:** For compatibility to Tensorflow 1.3 you may checkout branch `1f34fcafc1454e0d31ab4a6cc022102a54ac0f5b`.
 2)  Download Udacity traffic light data set (simulator and real data) from [here](https://drive.google.com/file/d/0B-Eiyn-CUQtxdUZWMkFfQzdObUE/view) (Thanks to [Anthony Sarkis](https://medium.com/@anthony_sarkis) for making this data set available).
 3) Create your own workspace with **data**, **training** and **pretrained_models** folders:
 ```